coobas/omas/README.md

 | Json-ND       |  N-D arrays     | ASCII files   | -
 | IMAS          |  IMAS hierarchy | Database      | IMAS library
 | Json-H        |  IMAS hierarchy | ASCII file    | -

-The ability of OMAS to handle data without relying on the IMAS library itself, exempts codes from such cumbersome dependency, while always remaining IMAS compatible.
-Any physics code or programming language that reads/writes these formats, using the naming convention described below, can take advantage of the functionalities provided by OMAS.

 ### Python OMAS library
 The Python `omas` class is a subclass of the `xarray.Dataset` class <http://xarray.pydata.org>, and thus it inherits its N-D labeled arrays representation.
 Built upon the `pandas` and `numpy` Python packages, `xarrays` is quickly becoming a de-facto standard for the representation of multidimensional labelled arrays in Python.
 In addition to the native `xarray.Dataset` funcionalities, the OMAS python library checks for consistency with IMAS definitions on the fly.